 Why it works

-This way of brainstorming is the most effective, (Furnham, 2000, The Brainstorming Myth, Business Strategy Review, Volume 11) mixing the ability to generate ideas and intuitions of every participant without them being hampered by other’s opinions (we are social beings and we always try unconsciously to agree), and to then unleash the creative power of the brainstorming to evaluate, hybridise and evolve the ideas.
+This way of brainstorming is the most effective, mixing the ability to generate ideas and intuitions of every participant without them being influenced by other’s opinions (we are social beings and we always try unconsciously to agree), and to then unleash the creative power of the brainstorming to evaluate, hybridise and evolve the ideas.

 This quick workshop technique has lots of advantages:

 - Improves design skills and understanding of the participants.